 Look for boards that offer the most fishing-friendly features, or that can at least accommodate upgrades from the base model.

-If you want me to pick one though, I’d go for the Sea Eagle.
-It might be a bit more expensive, but those things are built to last.
+If you want me to pick one, though, I’d go for the Sea Eagle for an inflatable SUP, and the Vibe Cubera for a hardshell.
+They might be a bit more expensive, but world-class quality doesn’t come cheap!

 Which is better: a kayak or a paddle board?

 Great question!
 It really depends on what you’re wanting to achieve.
 Both have their clear advantages and disadvantages, and again, it will likely just come down to personal preference.

 You have a lot more on-deck space with a paddle board, but taking on water and getting wet is the trade-off.
 Paddle boards are also much slower.

 Still, for the extra room alone, you’ll find that a lot of anglers who have been fishing from kayaks for years are starting to make the switch.